earth3300/ec01-html/README.md

 1. Upload the theme files to the `/{wp-content}/themes/ec01-html` directory.
 2. Activate the theme through the 'Themes' screen in WordPress.
 3. Proceed as normal.
 4. TODO: The EC01 HTML theme system works by looking for files called `article.html` in a directory structure that matches the URL structure.
-In order for this to work, WordPress MUST save pages or posts in a directory (under the top level root directory called `/1`) that match the URL exactly.
+In order for this to work, WordPress MUST save pages or posts in a directory (under the top level root directory called `/1`) that matches the URL exactly.
 It does not do this by default.

 At the time of this writing a simple plugin has been written that DOES do this, however it behaves incorrectly when a page or post is deleted.
 It is hoped that this will be fixed in the near future.
 In the meantime, EC01 HTML _can_ be used as a theme, _provided_ that the files it is looking for (`article.html`) is in a directory that matches the URL structure. i.e. the URL `/my/awesome/idea/` maps to `my/awesome/idea/article.html' in the file structure (i.e. on your host and on your local computer.